turston-l/restwell-api-project/README.md

-# restwell-api-project
+## RESTwell API Project

-REST API in PHP and MySQL
+* Building a REST API in PHP and MySQL
+* Test PHP RESTful API with Postmen
+* Local development server